Selaiyur

-Selaiyur is a neighbourhood of Chennai, India.
-This place is located on the Tambaram–Velachery Road.
-Long ago, this place was called as Silaiyur.
-Neighbouring towns include Tambaram, Madambakkam, Rajakilpakkam, Sembakkam, Chitlapakkam and Medavakkam.
+Selaiyur is a suburb of Chennai, India, located on the Tambaram–Velachery Road in the Chennai Metropolitan Area.
+It was once called Silaiyur.
+Neighbouring areas include Tambaram, Madambakkam, Rajakilpakkam, Sembakkam, Chitlapakkam and Medavakkam.Once a part of Pallavaram Municipality,it was merged into Tambaram Municipal Corporation in 2021.

-The Indian Air Force has one of if its bases here.
-It has been a preferred area for most of the retired airforce families and hence there are mix of people like north Indians, Andhraites, Keralites, and so forth.
-Over the past few years, this suburb has rapidly developed in terms of population due to the presence of vast number of private companies (national and multi national) present nearby.
+The Indian Air Force has one of its bases here.

 The nearest railway station is the Tambaram railway station and the Chennai airport is about 9 km away.
 Selaiyur has bus connectivity to all the main regions of the city.
 The East Tambaram bus terminus is about 3 km away and passengers can also board the buses in Camp Road Junction bus stop located in the neighbourhood.

-Selaiyur Tank
+Selaiyur tank

 Selaiyur has an ancient temple tank in its midst.
 This tank belonged to the nearby Perumal temple.
-It is said that a record, 400 years ago by Chola king Thribhuvana Chakravarthy Vijaykanda Gopalan states that the tank belonged to the Perumal temple.
+It is said that a record written 400 years ago by Chola king Thribhuvana Chakravarthy Vijaykanda Gopalan states that the tank belonged to the Perumal temple.

 Transport

-Selaiyur is well connected by MTC.
+Selaiyur is connected by MTC.
 The nearest railway station is 3 kilometres away at Tambaram.
 The nearest airport is Chennai International Airport at Meenambakkam.
 The main mode of transport and conveyance are buses and share-autos.
 The following buses ply towards Camp Road.
-Camp Road is the main junction in the locality where many important banks like SBI, HDFC, AXIS are situated.
+Camp Road is the main junction in the locality where many banks like SBI, HDFC, AXIS are situated.